soxg/challenges/wc/README.md

+Write Your Own wc Tool
+This challenge is to build your own version of the Unix command line tool wc!

+The Unix command line tools are a great metaphor for good software engineering and they follow the Unix Philosophies of:

+Writing simple parts connected by clean interfaces - each tool does just one thing and provides a simple CLI that handles text input from either files or file streams.
+Design programs to be connected to other programs - each tool can be easily connected to other tools to create incredibly powerful compositions.
+Following these philosophies has made the simple unix command line tools some of the most widely used software engineering tools - allowing us to create very complex text data processing pipelines from simple command line tools.
+There’s even a Coursera course on Linux and Bash for Data Engineering.

+You can read more about the Unix Philosophy in the excellent book The Art of Unix Programming.

+The Challenge - Building wc
+The functional requirements for wc are concisely described by it’s man page - give it a go in your local terminal now:

+man wc

+The TL/DR version is: wc – word, line, character, and byte count.

+Step Zero
+Like all good software engineering we’re zero indexed!
+In this step you’re going to set your environment up ready to begin developing and testing your solution.

+I’ll leave you to setup your IDE / editor of choice and programming language of choice.
+After that here’s what I’d like you to do to be ready to test your solution.

+Download the this text from Project Gutenberg and save it as test.txt.

 Step One
 In this step your goal is to write a simple version of wc, let’s call it ccwc (cc for Coding Challenges) that takes the command line option -c and outputs the number of bytes in a file.